openstack/placement/doc/source/index.rst

 .. note::

-   As a reminder, the :nova-doc:`nova-status upgrade check </cli/nova-status>` tool can be used to help determine the status of your deployment and how ready it is to perform an upgrade.
+   As a reminder, the `nova-status upgrade check`_ tool can be used to help determine the status of your deployment and how ready it is to perform an upgrade.

 Ocata (15.0.0)
 ~~~~~~~~~~~~~~